The Bankrate promise

 - Annual fee: None

 If a long break from paying interest is what you’re looking for, it may be time to stop the search.
-Thanks to an introductory 0 percent APR on both balance transfers and purchases for 18 months (14.74 percent to 24.74 percent variable APR after), the Citi® Diamond Preferred® Card might be your match.
+Thanks to an introductory 0 percent APR on balance transfers for 21 months and 12 months for purchases (15.24 percent to 25.24 percent variable APR after), the Citi® Diamond Preferred® Card might be your match.
 And when you use the card to chip away at high-interest debt or finance a pricey purchase, you could end up saving a chunk of change in unnecessary interest charges.
 (Note that balance transfers must be completed within four months of account opening.)

-Unfortunately, the card’s appeal basically stops at the end of those 18 months.
-With no ongoing rewards program or welcome bonus and few perks, the Premier has little potential for snagging a long-term slot in your wallet.
+Unfortunately, the card’s appeal basically stops at the end of those 21 months.
+With no ongoing rewards program and few perks, the Citi Diamond Preferred has little potential for snagging a long-term slot in your wallet.
 But if keeping hundreds or even thousands of dollars in your wallet is your goal, the Citi Diamond Preferred could very well be worth that hard inquiry.

 Citi Premier® Card: Best for travel rewards on everyday expenses